 - Being confined to a bed (Lawrence et al. 2013)

-- Having been a victim of sexual assault (Nerum et al. 2010)
+- Being a survivor of sexual assault (Nerum et al. 2010)

-- Premature rupture of the membranes (water breaking before labor begins) (Sheiner et al. 2002a)
+- Premature rupture of the membranes (PROM, sac of water releases before labor begins) (Sheiner et al. 2002a)

 - Being pregnant with a big baby (Sheiner et al. 2002b)

-- Maternal complications including: gestational diabetes, hypertension or preeclampsia, low fluid or high fluid levels, having had a previous infant die during or shortly after labor, and infertility treatment (Sheiner, Levy et al. 2002a; Sheiner et al. 2002b)
+- Maternal health problems such as gestational diabetes, hypertension or preeclampsia, low amniotic fluid or high amniotic fluid levels, having had a previous infant die during or shortly after labor, and infertility treatment (Sheiner, Levy et al. 2002a; Sheiner et al. 2002b)